-Our demonstration gardens provides a special setting for educating Thurston County residents about landscape management practices that reduce impacts on land and water resources.
+Our demonstration gardens provides a special setting for educating Thurston County residents and the region about landscape management practices that reduce impacts on land and water resources.
 To achieve this earth-friendly goal, Thurston County WSU Master Gardeners emphasize:

 - Selection of plant material that is disease resistant and insect tolerant

 - Integrated pest management (IPM) techniques and plant health care

 - Water conservation via drip irrigation systems that are operated based on measured rainfall and soil moisture levels